kronflux/Quorra/README.md

 \\\techpc\share\scripts\resources\

+Any executable files(exe) will be dummy placeholders, open the files in a text editor for the URL's to download the proper executables in their place.

 In time, it will hopefully be completely portable and useful in any share, locally or on removable media.

 I would like to take the time to point out that many of the entries this script is designed to remove are directly ported from the Tron project (https://github.com/bmrf/tron).